-Starting Spring 2015
+Starting Spring 2016

-• October 31, 2014
+• October 31, 2015

 Applications will be accepted after these dates.
 However, a personal payment may be required to meet the deadlines for tuition payments.
-Please refer to Section 5.03 Payment Options for further information.

 Application Information

 Students interested in applying for financial aid must be accepted for admission to Concordia University Texas (CTX) and submit the Free Application for Federal Student Aid (FAFSA) for the relevant year.
 Students applying for federal student aid must meet all US Department of Education eligibility requirements.
 If an applicant's FAFSA is selected for verification, students may also be asked to submit additional documentation as instructed by CTX Student Financial Services.
 When all required documents have been received by CTX Student Financial Services, the student's eligibility is calculated and an award package is then constructed through a combination of scholarships, grants, low-interest loans, and/or on-campus work-study programs depending upon the student's eligibility and the funds available.